caoccao/Javet/docs/reference/v8_function.rst

     }

 C'est très bien.
 Now, the set of to be disabled function names can be updated automatically by the IDE refactor.

-``@V8BindEnabler`` can be used to decorate a method with signature ``boolean arbitraryMethod(String methodName)``.
-Javet calls that method by each method name for whether each method is enabled or not.

 How to Unregister Properties or Functions?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^